Skip links

 Guardianship

 Being a guardian is not the same as being a custodian.
 A guardian is charged with making decisions in the best interest of a ward (a child or elder).
 Their power is limited to making day-to-day decisions on behalf of the child.
 An aunt or uncle may become a guardian if one or both of the child’s parents die.
 Guardians are typically close relatives or trusted family friends.
 A parent will almost never need to become a guardian of his or her child.
 One exception is if a child is left assets in a will.
-In this case, a parent may need to become a guardian (and use the assets in the best interest of the chlid) in order to manage the funds.
+In this case, a parent may need to become a guardian (and use the assets in the best interest of the child) in order to manage the funds.
 In order to become a guardian of a minor in Maryland, you must take the Guardian of Minor Training Program under Maryland Courts and file a Petition for Guardianship with the Circuit Court.